n1k0/nicolas.perriault.net/pages/code/2016/from-osx-to-ubuntu.md

 ## The Web is your App Store

 What also changed in last ten years is the explosion of the Web as an application platform.
-While [LibreOffice] and [The Gimp] are decent alternatives to Photoshop and MS Office, you now have access to many similarly scoped Web apps like Google Docs and [Pixlr].
+While [LibreOffice] and [The Gimp] are decent alternatives to MS Office and Photoshop, you now have access to many similarly scoped Web apps like Google Docs and [Pixlr], provided you're connected to the Internet.
 Just ensure using a modern Web browser like Firefox, which luckly ships by default in Ubuntu.

 For example I use [IRCCloud] for IRC, as Mozilla has a corporate account there.
 The cool thing is it acts as a bouncer so it keeps track of messages when you go offline, and has a nice [Android app](https://play.google.com/store/apps/details?id=com.irccloud.android.enterprise&hl=en) which syncs.

 ## When the Web isn't enough

-There is obviously lots of things Web apps can't do (yet?), like searching your local files or updating your system.
-And let's admit that sometimes native app are still more efficient and well integrated (by definition) then what the Web has to offer.
+There is obviously lots of things Web apps can't do, like searching your local files or updating your system.
+And let's admit that sometimes for specific tasks native app are still more efficient and well integrated (by definition) than what the Web has to offer.

 ### Launcher & file search